Mona Foundation: Mongolian Development Center, Mongolia

-The Mongolian Development Center emphasizes character development for children and provides training for teachers and parents.
+The Mongolian Development Center provides training for teachers and parents.
 Located in Ulaanbaatar, MDC provides kindergarten and training in six regions of Mongolia, serves more than 7,760 children and 1,308 teachers.
 Sixty percent of students are girls and the 370 teachers are all female.

 Sunflower Mission, Vietnam

 With the support of Mona, Sunflower Mission has built 144 classrooms and funded 14,000 scholarships for children in remote villages of Vietnam since 2002.
 These schools have made education possible for thousands of students.
 Considered one of the most prestigious scholarships given by any organization operating in Vietnam, the Engineering and Technology Scholarship is given to a student each year via Sunflower Mission.

 TKP, United States

 Teaching Kids Programming (TKP) trains middle school teachers so they can engage students in Java language using TKP courseware.

 Rancho Sespe, United States

 Rancho Sespe is a small village of agricultural families living near the town of Fillmore in Ventura County, CA. Since 2001, Full Circle Learning has helped students achieve academic excellence while building character strength, creativity and conflict resolution skills.
 Out of the 100 families participating, 45 percent of students are girls and 99 percent are Latin American.